 Lindorm is a distributed computing service built on a cloud-native architecture.
-It supports community-edition compute models, is compatible with Spark interfaces, and is deeply integrated with the Lindorm storage engine.
-Lindorm leverages the features and indexing capabilities of its underlying data storage to handle large-scale data processing, interactive analytics, machine learning, and graph computing.
+It supports community-edition computing models, is compatible with Spark interfaces, and is deeply integrated with the Lindorm storage engine.
+By leveraging underlying data storage features and indexing capabilities, it efficiently completes distributed jobs.
+It is ideal for scenarios such as massive data processing, interactive analysis, machine learning, and graph computing.

 Prerequisites

-• A Lindorm instance created and bound to the DataWorks workspace.
+A Lindorm instance has been created and associated with the DataWorks workspace.
 For details, see Associate a Lindorm computing resource.

 Create a Lindorm Spark SQL node